slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 "Teach your children how to think, not what to think."
 -- Richard Feynman [1918]*

-> *"If you want your children to be intelligent, read them fairy tales.
-If you want them to be more intelligent, read them more fairy tales."
--- Albert Einstein [1879]*

-> *"The only thing worse than a boy who hates you: a boy that loves you."
--- Markus Zusak [1975]*

 Your father is your first mentor.

 Don’t tell your kids how to live.
 Live fully and let them see.
 Spend only half the money you think you should, but double the time with them.